Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 GH = GitHub

 2023 Aug 24: in the 4 months since the product keynote, the Modular community has grown to more than 120K+ developers, including tens of thousands of enterprises.
+2023 Sep: more than 120K+ developers have signed up to use the Mojo Playground and 19K+ developers actively discuss Mojo on Discord and GitHub.
+* See image mojo-eco.png

 ## 1B.5 Business and support model